-We will be working with the text you have been asked to purchase, but will make reference to multiple other literary works.
+We will be working with the text you have been asked to purchase, but will make reference to multiple other literary works and may work with a course pack in the second term.
 Students are expected to come to class having read assigned material, and prepared to discuss this material.

-II.
 Pedagogy, workload, methods of evaluation:

 This class will be conducted primarily as a workshop, with students handing in writing on a regular basis.
 Students are expected to write a great deal, to read published work as well as their classmates' writing with care, and to come to class prepared to discuss this writing with constructive, informed, and intelligent criticism.
-Grades will be based on fiction writing, ability to critique, some writing exercises, and in class participation.
+Grades will be based on fiction writing, ability to critique, some writing exercises, and in-class participation.
 There is NO final exam in this course.
+Attendance is essential

-III.
 Texts and readings:

-The Art and Craft of Fiction: A Writer's Guide, by Michael Kardos.
-Bedford/Saint Martin's, 2012.
+The Art and Craft of Fiction: A Writer's Guide, second edition, by Michael Kardos.
+Bedford/Saint Martin's, 2017.
 This book is available in the bookstore, and you can rent this book virtually.
+I recommend purchasing it.

-IV.
 Assignments and Evaluation: